dehydratedpotato/socpowerbud/README.md

 </p>

 ## Preparation
-Download the precompiled binary from the [releases](https://github.com/BitesPotatoBacks/osx-cpufreq/releases) and run these commands to fix the binary permissions:
+Download the precompiled binary from the [releases](https://github.com/BitesPotatoBacks/osx-cpufreq/releases), `cd` into your Downloads folder, and run these commands to fix the binary permissions:
 ```
 chmod 755 ./osx-cpufreq | xattr -cr ./osx-cpufreq
 ```